xpack-dev-tools/meson-build-xpack/README-RELEASE.md

 $ sudo rm -rf ~/Work/meson-build-*
 $ caffeinate bash ~/Downloads/meson-build-xpack.git/scripts/build.sh --develop --without-pdf --disable-tests --linux64 --win64 --linux32 --win32
 ```

+Work on the scripts until all 4 platforms pass the build.

+## Push the build script

+In this Git repo:

+- push the `xpack-develop` branch to GitHub
+- possibly push the helper project too

+From here it'll be cloned on the production machines.

 ### Run the build scripts